For detailed user information please refer to PSI User Office.

 After Publication is available

-After the publication is availabe on-line or on paper, we ask the users to enter the publication in the DUO.
-When asked which beamline was used for the experiment, please link to all beamlines used.
+After the publication is availabe on-line or on paper, we ask the users to enter the publication in the DORA.
+When asked which beamline was used for the experiment, please link to all PSI facilities and beamlines used.
 Without this link the publication will not enter in the beamline statistics.

 As explained in the SLS user webpage an experimental report must be uploaded for each finished proposal.